How do Premium Bonds work?

 NS&I Premium Bonds are a savings product that's backed by the UK government.
 The unique appeal of the product is that it gives you the opportunity to save money while participating in a monthly prize draw.

 Prizes start at £25 and go up to £1 million, with two people becoming millionaires each month.
 These prizes are similar to the interest you would earn on a deposit in a traditional savings account.
-The big differences are that returns aren't guaranteed, and anything you do win is tax-free.
+The main difference is that returns aren't guaranteed, and anything you do win is tax-free.

 Each £1 bond comes with a unique number and represents a chance to win a prize.
 Every single bond has an equal chance of winning.
 But, the more bonds you hold, the greater your chances of receiving a prize.

 One of the most appealing aspects of Premium Bonds is the security they offer.
-As the UK government backs them, the investment is considered to be risk-free and the amount you've invested is always secure.
+As the UK government backs them, the investment is considered to be risk-free and the amount you have invested is always secure.

 How much can I invest?

-The maximum you can save in Premium Bonds is £50,000.
+The maximum you can hold in Premium Bonds is £50,000.
 The minimum is £25.
-You can buy bonds through the NS&I website, over the phone (the number to call is 08085 007 007 if you live in the UK) or by post (the address is: NS&I, Sunderland SR43 2SB).
+You can buy bonds through the NS&I website, over the phone or by post.

 How much can I earn?

-The prize fund rate currently sits at 4.4% – down from its highest level since 1999 of 4.65%, which stuck around for six months.
+The Premium Bond prize fund rate currently sits at 4.15%, having fallen in recent months after peaking at 4.65%.
+It is set to fall again to 4% from January’s draw.
 As well as the prize fund rate, NS&I also publishes the odds of winning.
-The odds are currently 21,000 to 1 (for every £1 bond).
+The odds are currently 22,000 to 1 for every £1 bond.

 Are Premium Bonds right for me?

-Every penny spent on Premium Bonds is backed by the government - even above the £85,000 Financial Services Compensation Scheme (FSCS) limit.
-For this reason, many investors opt to put considerable amounts into NS&I products (and more bonds mean more chances for prizes).
+Every penny spent on Premium Bonds is backed by the government.
+For this reason, many investors put considerable amounts into NS&I products.
+The more bonds you hold, the greater your chances of winning a prize.

 The tax-free status of the prizes is also appealing for any savers worried about busting their personal savings allowance and having to pay tax on their returns.
 This is particularly the case for higher-rate and additional-rate taxpayers with large amounts of cash savings.